 1. Out with the old

-Most bar tape comes with two small sections of tape – sometimes called cheater pieces – that are designed to make it easier to hide the small gap left when you wrap around the brake levers.
+Most bar tape comes with two small sections of tape – sometimes called cheater strips – that are designed to make it easier to hide the little gap left when you wrap around the shifters.

 It is a mark of pride for any good mechanic to be able to wrap their bars without using the cheater piece, and it’s not that hard in practice, but we won’t judge if you decide to use them.

-Work out how far from the stem you want the wrap to finish – around where bars bulge to fit the stem is a convenient point.
-Too close to the stem will cause awkward cable routing.
+Work out how far from the stem you want the wrap to finish, taking into account any logos that may be on the handlebar.
+Too close to the stem may look unsightly and cause awkward cable routing.